Posted December 22, 2012:

 Seventy-five million years ago this area was a lush semi-tropical swamp, teeming with turtles, crocodiles and dinosaurs.
 The park is now a UNESCO World Heritage Site, protected because it is a rich source of complete, fossilized dinosaur skeletons.

-View a map of this area.
 I hope you enjoy this nine-panorama tour.

 The massive, multi-peaked Mount Kerkeslin dominates the Athabasca Valley on the Icefields Parkway.
 Further south, we follow the Sunwapta Valley.
 Explore a rock slide and two waterfalls on this scenic route.